-Alicia Bell has over 17 years total coaching experience (Miss Figure Ontario 2017) and is a Toronto based Kinesiologist, Personal Trainer, Strength Coach, Fitness Model, Competitive Figure Athlete, and Track and Field Sprint Coach who has devoted her life to helping people reach their goals in fitness and sport.
+Alicia Bell is an IFBB Figure Pro and has over 17 years total coaching experience.
+Alicia is an Online Coach and Toronto based Kinesiologist, Personal Trainer, Strength Coach, Fitness Model, and Track and Field Sprint Coach.
+She has devoted her life to helping people reach their goals in health, fitness and sport.
 Alicia is also a well known Canadian Health and Fitness Influencer.
+She has been published as a fitness model in print and commercials in addition to her athletic endevours.

 Alicia has modelled in and wrote content for numerous publications for many years.
 In 2015 and 2016 Alicia was featured in 3 commercials starring herself.
 These commercials included Garnier Fructis Grow Strong, New Balance Canada and Fuel Foods.
 She is also a nationally recognized track and field coach who previously has coached team Canada at the Maccabi games in Israel in July of 2013.
 She lead the team to 13 medals.
 She has had her own club and is now the head Track and Field Coach at Ryerson University in Toronto.